 “Well, it’s just that if you died, even though it seems like you can’t—for now at least; it wasn’t always so—we’d be totally fucked without you.
 The Drakelis would own us in a fortnight.”

 “I’m not going anywhere for a long time.”

-“… And rape us to death for what we’ve put them through in front of the world, in front of each other, for ten years.
+“… And we’ll die hard for what we’ve put them through in front of the world, in front of each other, for ten years.
 That’s nine year’s longer than Drakelis has ever fought.”

 “I’m not leaving.”

 “Empress Thia has the hearts of the military.
 She’s a warrior, unlike any bankers’ Empress they’ve had before.
 She’s coming this time to do it right.
 One hundred to one against us.
 Hope you keep shining, Sunshine.
 They hate us for embarrassing them.
 They’ll have artists put our bodies on pulleys to dance out little stories in the market square.”

 Elisa smiled.
 The corners of her mouth rising, almost politely, a little at a time, one at a time.
 She was trying so hard not to mock her.
 Treat her as less than prophetic, on matters of common sense at least.

 “You’ve got more on your mind than usual.
 Almost as much as you should, since becoming your lordship, Pam of Derria.
 Congratulations, old friend, the papers arrived at my townhouse this morning.
 The fief is yours.
 A day may come when you outgrow home, you know.
 I see it coming.
 A larger fief still.”

 Veterans said when she was much younger that her lord was a woman who changed.
 Who wanted you to change.
 Believed that hope and faith lay in change.
 Pam was an orphan, thief, on the run from the law in Londie, a town in Derria and escaped to the infantry of Lord Elisa Marsa of the Fief that Fought.
 The first duchy to beat an Imperial army.